MATTER AND SPIRIT

 And went down to reconnoiter there a long time, and bring back a report,

-And I understand that those are positive and dense everyone,
+And I understand that those are positive and dense every one,

 And that what they seem to the child they are,

-And the world is no joke,
+And the world is no joke, nor any part of it a sham,

-Nor is there any sham in the universe.
+For God does not joke, nor is there any sham in the universe.

 I announce myself the poet of materials and exact demonstration,

-Hurrah for positive science! long live exact demonstration!
+Long live exact demonstration!

 Traveling, sailing, measuring space,